The Rat (song): Critical reception

 The track has received highly positive critical acclaim, featuring in many end-of-decade lists.
 It was named thirteenth best track of the decade by NME and 20th best track of the 2000s by Pitchfork Media who named it "a St. Valentine's Day Massacre of relentless drums, bass, and guitar."
 Rolling Stone called it "one of the greatest songs of the century".
 Modern Drummer magazine praised Barrick's performance as "a jaw-dropping exercise in precision and velocity".

 In October 2011, NME placed it at number 31 on its list "150 Best Tracks of the Past 15 Years".

 Stylus Magazine took a different slant saying that the song's 'one-hit wonder' success "was the worst thing to ever happen to The Walkmen.
 It brought the iPod-lazy—singles, MP3s, mix and matchers—to their shows and records."

 The song is featured on the soundtracks of Major League Baseball 2K7, Dirt 2, and True Crime: New York City.

+Joe Talbot (singer) of the band Idles has a tattoo of a rat with the words "You've got a nerve" and he said that is his favorite song.